London Borough of Croydon: Rail

 East Croydon and West Croydon are the main stations in the borough.

-South Croydon railway station is also a railway station in Croydon, but it is less prominent.
+South Croydon railway station is smaller.

-East Croydon is the largest and busiest station in Croydon and the third busiest in London, excluding London fare zone 1.
-It is served by Govia Thameslink Railway, operating under the Southern and Thameslink brands.
-Services travel via the Brighton Main Line north to London Victoria, London Bridge, London St Pancras, Luton Airport, Bedford, Cambridge and Peterborough and south to Gatwick Airport, Ore, Brighton, Littlehampton, Bognor Regis, Southampton and Portsmouth.
+East Croydon is the largest and busiest station in Croydon and the third busiest in Greater London, excluding London fare zone 1.
+It is served by several routes, including Greater Thameslink Railway, operating under the Southern and Thameslink brands.
+Their trains travel via the Brighton Main Line north to London Victoria, London Bridge, London St Pancras, Luton Airport, Bedford, Cambridge and Peterborough and south to Gatwick Airport, Ore, Brighton, Littlehampton, Bognor Regis, Southampton and Portsmouth.

 East Croydon was also served by long-distance Arriva CrossCountry services to Birmingham and the North of England until they were withdrawn in December 2008.

 West Croydon is served by London Overground and Southern services north to Highbury & Islington, London Bridge and London Victoria, and south to Sutton and Epsom Downs.

 South Croydon is mainly served by Network Rail services operated by Southern for suburban lines to and from London Bridge, London Victoria and the eastern part of Surrey.

 Croydon is one of only five London Boroughs not to have at least one London Underground station within its boundaries, with the closest tube station being Morden.